 Every week, Tuesday-Friday, 11am-4pm, during the UC Berkeley Fall and Spring Semesters.

-Capturing ambiguous subjects in familiar alleyways of the Old City of Jerusalem, historical monuments of universal renown, along with scores of techno-muscular “new Jews” building a new homeland, Benor-Kalter’s photographs smoothly oscillated between two worlds, and two Holy Lands, with one lens.
+For nearly two decades, Yaakov (Jacob) Benor-Kalter (1897-1969) traversed the Old City of Jerusalem, documenting renowned historical monuments, ambiguous subjects in familiar alleyways, and scores of “new Jews” building a new homeland.
+Benor-Kalter’s photographs smoothly oscillate between two worlds, and two Holy Lands, with one lens.

-A Polish immigrant to the British Mandate of Palestine, Yaakov (Jacob) Benor-Kalter (1897-1969) soon found work as a photographer and graphic designer, employed by both the British government and several Zionist organizations.
-His photographs, taken between 1923 and 1940, established a new visual record, providing a romanticizing glimpse into the British colonial endeavor.
-At the same time, his work offered a contemporary view of the plans to create a modern Jewish State in the region.
+After immigrating from Poland to the British Mandate of Palestine, Benor-Kalter soon found work as a photographer and graphic designer, employed by both the British government and several Zionist organizations.
+His photographs, taken between 1923 and 1940, established a new visual record, providing a romanticized glimpse into the British colonial endeavor while offering a contemporary view of the plans to create a modern Jewish State in the region.